Tensegritics/ClojureDart/README.md

 # Examples

-In the [samples directory](samples/) you'll find sample code either original or ports of [Flutter recipes](https://docs.flutter.dev/cookbook).
+In the [samples directory](samples/) directory, you'll find original sample code and ports of [Flutter recipes](https://docs.flutter.dev/cookbook).

 ## How to run a sample project